Training and supporting new climate change negotiators

 IIED works with the Least Developed Countries (LDC) Group to level the playing field for their engagement in the international climate change negotiations.
 Together with strategic partners, we organise training workshops and provide direct support to delegates to strengthen their negotiating skills.

-Researcher (global climate law, policy and governance team), Climate Change research group
+Fatou Diabate was a researcher (global climate law, policy and governance team), in IIED's Climate Change research group until November 2023

 The UN climate change negotiations is a complex multilateral process.
 Arriving at negotiated outcomes is further complicated by the significant imbalance in resources and capabilities between developed and developing countries’ delegations.